Latest News

 Former banker raises hopes for improved relations

 Many Canadians also fear closer economic ties with China.
-In a poll conducted by Angus Reid & the Asia Pacific Foundation of Canada, 59% of respondents still have a negative view of China and only 14% believe Canada should pursue closer economic ties with China.
+A recent poll conducted by Angus Reid for the Asia Pacific Foundation of Canada revealed that 59% of respondents still have a negative view of China, and only 14% believe Canada should pursue closer economic ties with China.
 Justin Trudeau, Carney's predecessor as prime minister, was responsible for the deterioration of relations between Canada and China.
-Canadian citizens were secretly murdered by the Chinese government.
+Canadian citizens were executed and detained by the Chinese government.
 Canada's security agencies concluded that China interfered with at least two federal election.
 Xi publicly scolded Trudeau for allegedly leaking their conversations to the media.

-Analysts claim that Carney's experience as a central banker, and his credentials as an ex-central banker give him credibility that his predecessor lacked.
+Analysts believe Carney's experience as a central banker, and his credentials as an ex-central banker give him credibility that his predecessor lacked.
+Carney met with Chinese Premier Li Qiang in the last month, and said that he would be meeting senior Chinese leaders soon to "see how the trade relationship develops."

 In a region where protocol and customs are of great importance, the Prime Minister may still need to tread with caution.

-Isaac Stone Fish is the CEO of Strategy Risks - a Chinese business intelligence company.
-He said that Carney's behavior with Xi Jinping will be equally important.
+Isaac Stone Fish is the CEO of Strategy Risks a Chinese-focused business intelligence company.
+He said that whatever deals are made, it will be important to see how Carney behaves with Xi Jinping.

-Carney knows that a literal bowing down to Xi would look weak.
-(Reporting and editing by Maria Cheng, Caroline Stauffer, and Margueritachoy).
+Carney knows that if he appears to bow down to Xi, it will make him look weak.
+(Reporting and editing by Caroline Stauffer and Marguerita Choy)

 (source: Reuters)